birbarino/Magic-Draft/README.md

 # Magic-Draft
-A Java program that drafts Magic cards, as well as my playground for things to practice.
+A Java program that drafts Magic: The Gathering cards, as well as my playground for things to practice.